-On 1 December 1997, the SET introduced a new floor and ceiling price limits for trading.
-The former limits allowed stock prices to fluctuate within a range of 10 percent, while the current limits allow prices of stock to swing within a range of 30 percent of the previous closing price on the main board.
-However, if the market price is less than 1 baht, stock prices may fluctuate within a range of 100 percent of the previous closing price.
-Ceiling and floor limits apply to each trading board utilizing the AOM system, except for the international board.
+The SET implemented new floor and ceiling price limits for trading on 1 December 1997.
+Previously, stock prices were permitted to vary within a 10 percent range, but the updated limits permit swings of up to 30 percent of the previous closing price on the main board.
+However, stocks trading at less than 1 baht can experience fluctuations of up to 100 percent of the previous closing price.
+These limits apply to all trading boards using the AOM system, except for the international board.

 This system operates in two stages.
-The first stage is triggered when the SET index falls by 10% from the previous day’s close, all trading in listed securities has to stop for 30 minutes.
+The first stage is triggered when the SET index drops by 10% from the previous day’s close, at which point all trading in listed securities must halt for 30 minutes.

-Second stage: If the SET index falls by another 10%, bringing the total drop to 20% from the previous day’s close (i.e., another 10%), trading in all listed securities has to stop for one hour.
+The second stage is triggered when the SET index falls by another 10%, bringing the total drop to 20% from the previous day’s close, and trading in all listed securities must then halt for one hour.

-If the trading time left in a session is less than 30 minutes, or one hour (as the case may be) after the circuit breaker comes into effect, trading has to stop until the closing time of that session, and the trading will then resume in the next session.
+If there is less than 30 minutes or one hour left in a trading session, respectively, when the circuit breaker is activated, trading must stop until the end of the session, at which point it will resume in the next session.

-The index calculation methodology is identical to that of the SET Index which is a market capitalization weighted index.
-The Industry Group and Sectoral index calculations are adjusted in line with the same factors that influence the calculation of the SET Index.
-These influencing factors include the shifting of a stock from one sector to another sector or the shifting of a stock from a sector in one industry group to a sector in another industry group.
-Also, the base date of the Industry Group Indices is on December 31, 2003, which was when the Industry Group Indices were established and set at 100 points.
+The calculation methodology for these indices is the same as that for the SET Index, which is a market capitalization weighted index.
+The calculations for the industry group and sectoral indices are adjusted to reflect the same factors that affect the SET Index, such as changes in stock allocation between sectors or industry groups.
+Additionally, the base date for the Industry Group Indices is December 31, 2003, when they were established and set at 100 points.

 There are 8 Industry Group Indices and 25 Sectoral Indices